chloebanksweb/chloebanks.co.uk/content/posts/happy-world-book-day-.md

 9 - _The Life and Loves of a She Devil_ by Faye Weldon.
 Bitter and brilliant.
 A modern fable.
 Feminist, funny and sharp.
 Read this if you'd like Jane Austen writing in the 20th-century while slightly tipsy.

 10 - _The Weight of Glory_ by CS Lewis.
 A collection of his finest essays and sermons.
-The title piece is particularly fine.
+The title piece is particularly brilliant.
 Read this if you'd like some theology that is deep, to the point and in bite-sized chunks.

 So there you go... apocalyptic fiction, coming-of-age tales, cosy crime, classic Russian literature, twisted page-turners, quirky humour, inspirational children's books, psychological thrillers, razor sharp fables and deep theology.
 And if none of those take your fancy then you can of course read my novel instead!
-Art, artifice and madness - _The Art of Letting Go_.
+Art, artifice and madness - [_The Art of Letting Go_](https://www.amazon.co.uk/Art-Letting-Go-Chloe-Banks-ebook/dp/B00LZRKK9S/ref=sr_1_3?ie=UTF8&qid=1519917375&sr=8-3&keywords=the+art+of+letting+go&dpID=41-ZkbL9xbL&preST=_SY445_QL70_&dpSrc=srch).

 ![](/uploads/2018/03/01/IMG_3334.jpg)